-Equinor awards Subsea Integration Alliance an exclusive contract on its Bacalhau field development located 185 kilometres from the coast of the state of São Paulo, Brazil.
+Equinor awards Subsea Integration Alliance an contract on its Bacalhau field development located 185 kilometres from the coast of the state of São Paulo, Brazil.
 The contract scope brings together field development planning, project delivery and total life cycle solutions under an extensive technology and services portfolio.

 The project work scope covers the engineering, procurement, construction, and installation (EPCI) of the subsea production systems (SPS) and subsea pipelines (SURF).
 The development will include 19 trees as well as associated subsea equipment including subsea wellheads, subsea controls and connection systems, and a full completion workover riser.
 The SURF scope comprises 140 kilometres of rigid risers and flowlines, and 40 kilometres of umbilicals in water depths of approximately 2050 metres.